Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Samtavisi Cathedral.
 A tentative WHS (24/10/2007).
 This eleventh-century Georgian Orthodox cathedral is 45km from Tbilisi.
 It is the founder of the Georgian interpretation of the cross-in-square churches.
 The Cathedral was heavily damaged by a series of earthquakes and was first partially reconstructed in the 15th-16th century and again in the 19th century.
 The masterly decorated eastern façade with a bold ornate cross motif, is the only surviving original structure.

 In contrast to earlier Georgian churches, the drum of the dome is taller surmounted by a conical roof.
 The original frescoes of the 11th century, found under the apse plaster, are rather fragmentary.
-The 17th century frescoes, less monumental and less detailed than the earlier, remain only in the dome and the apse.
-Dominant colors are dark brown, blue, yellow and dark grey.
+The 17th-century frescoes, less monumental and less detailed than the earlier, remain only in the dome and the apse.
+Dominant colours are dark brown, blue, yellow and dark grey.

 MTSKHETA